All Episodes

 Hi.

-Yeah, I'm gonna try to make this quick because my battery is dying.
+Yeah, I'm going to try to make this quick because my battery is dying.

-Uh I just wanted to say that I am uh sick and tired, and I'm actually surprised that you a rush out of all the people have not recognized that at the end of the day, if we keep following the same trait, is basically the difference is Democrats are going to take us down the wrong path much quicker than Republicans.
+And I'm actually surprised that you, Rush, out of all the people, have not recognized that at the end of the day, if we keep following the same trait, is basically the difference is Democrats are going to take us down the wrong path much quicker than Republicans.

-Last time I bit my tongue and I voted for McKean.
+Last time I bit my tongue and I voted for McCain.

 I don't care who is running, unless Boehner changes his plan.

-I don't care if freaking Obama's gonna win again.
+I don't care if freaking Obama is going to win again.

 These people, including Paul Ryan, I can't believe he changed to Boehner's plan.